Yoga’s Eight Stages

 NPR: Simpson-Bowles, for example, the bipartisan proposal for balancing the U.S. budget, was mentioned at least eight times in last Wednesday’s debate — without any explanation of the plan itself or what it did.

-The Price Of Inequality
+The Importance Of Philosophy

 The Fiscal Legacy of George W. Bush